exercism/elm/concepts/basics-1/about.md

 ## Constants and functions

+Elm programs are composed of definitions and expressions.
+Everything in Elm is either a definition or expression.

-A constant value is defined with `name = expression`, where in Elm, everything except definitions are expressions.
+A constant value is defined with `name = expression`.

 ```elm
 five = 5